calsaviour/longevity/README.md

 3. The target variable is a min-max scaled delta-life expectancy (subtracted the mean life expectancy, this is a big improvement on just predicting min-max scaled life expectancy).
+4. The loss function is mean squared error
+5. I use the function in ```interpretability.py``` to interpret the MSELoss as an accuracy in years.
+This seems broadly legit, but is an approximation (don't use test data to do the scaling-unscaling, also MSELoss obviously quite sensitive to outliers).

 The models are small enough that you can train on CPU, but I recommend running on a GPU (I did my training on a Quadro M4000, takes about 10 minutes for 15